Tickets available for North Platte Area Habitat for Humanity's murder mystery dinner

-North Platte Habitat for Humanity’s 2nd annual Murder Mystery (and Mayhem) Dinner is at 6 p.m.
+North Platte Area Habitat for Humanity’s second annual Murder Mystery (and Mayhem) Dinner is at 6 p.m.
 July 14 at at Venue 304, 304 E. Fifth St. Tickets are available on Eventbrite, contacting the organization via phone or going to the Eventbrite website.

 The theme of the fundraiser is a 1920s style murder mystery play that encourages audience participation by helping to solve the crime, the organization said in a press release.